ymatto/Station-Manager-2/README.md

 More documentation, including configuration, can be found in the `TTS_server` folder.
 You can use environment variables to configure the TTS server, although in most cases defaults can be used.

+## Using Station Manager's Telnet Server

+Station Manager uses Liquidsoap's built-in telnet server capability, with paramters configured in your station config, as described above.

+To connect, telnet to your server (typically `localhost`) using the port you've configured (or the default of `1234`).
+Type `help` to see the commands that can be sent.
+Liquidsoap automatically offers a number of built-in commands, in particular for the various internally-used "sources".

+Station Manager, however, adds its own set of special commands that expose **manual DJ control functions** for the running station, such as skipping tracks or telling your DJ to say things on-air using your configured TTS.

+You can run DJ commands in two ways:

+- `dj.now` takes a command argument and executes it immediately, or with a delay in seconds
+- `dj.trackend` takes a command argument and executes it at the end of the currently-playing track

+Type `help dj.now` or `help dj.trackend` for full syntax and list of currently available commands.

 ## Roadmap